Unlocking Potential Through Group Therapy for Autism

 Visual supports are crucial for helping students with autism understand concepts and expectations in a clear and engaging manner.
 They can include a variety of materials, such as charts, pictures, graphic organizers, and schedules.

-Visual Schedules | Provide a clear outline of daily activities, helping students transition between tasks more smoothly. |
+- Visual Schedules: Provide a clear outline of daily activities, aiding smooth transitions between tasks.

-Graphic Organizers | Aid in organizing thoughts and aiding comprehension, especially in writing assignments. |
+- Graphic Organizers: Aid in organizing thoughts and comprehension, especially for writing assignments.

-Picture Cards | Help in communicating needs and emotions, enhancing social interaction skills. |
+- Picture Cards: Help in communicating needs and emotions, enhancing social interaction skills.

 Utilizing visual supports can significantly improve comprehension and retention of information in students.
 These tools cater to various learning styles and can be particularly beneficial for those who may struggle with verbal communication.
 They enable students to process information more effectively and foster a greater understanding of their environment [7].